TheSchnilch/portfolio/README.md

+### About Me
-Hi, I’m a Web3 Security Researcher and I specialize in Move and Rust, and I love diving into new concepts, dissecting codebases, and uncovering hidden risks in complex systems.
+I'm currently a student and an independent web3 security researcher in my free time.
+I specialize in Rust and Move, and I love exploring new concepts, dissecting complex codebases, and uncovering hidden risks in decentralized systems.
+I'm especially passionate about participating in public audit competitions, where I continually sharpen my skills and contribute to making crypto more secure.
+You can follow me on [X (@Schnilch)](https://x.com/Schnilch) to see my latest achievements.

+### Public Contests
 These are all my Top 10 finishes I've had so far in public audit contests:
 | Competition | Language | Result | Leaderboard |
 | --- | --- | --- | --- |